Integrated Sensing and Communication Signal Processing Based on Compressed Sensing Over Unlicensed Spectrum Bands: The Selection of and Sensing Performance Analysis

 \subsubsection{Resolution performance}

 As depicted in Fig. \ref{fig.6}, two extreme cases of spectrum occupancy have been selected to facilitate the analysis of resolution.

-For conventional 2D FFT algorithm, the resolution of the range is not affected by the waveform used or the specific parameterization of the NC-OFDM system.
-It is solely determined by the bandwidth taken up by the transmit signal\cite{sturm2009novel}.
-Therefore, When the spectrum occupancy of the ISAC system is as shown in Fig. \ref{fig6.a}, the range resolution of the conventional 2D FFT algorithm is
+For conventional 2D FFT algorithm, the resolution of the range is not affected by the waveform used or the specific parameterization of the NC-OFDM system~\cite{WeiIN}.
+It is solely determined by the bandwidth occupied by the transmit signal\cite{sturm2009novel}.
+Therefore, When the spectrum occupancy of the ISAC system is distributed as shown in Fig. \ref{fig6.a}, the range resolution of the conventional 2D FFT algorithm is

 Given that the velocity resolution is related to the total duration of the sensing symbols.
-Therefore, When the spectrum occupancy of the ISAC system as shown in Fig. \ref{fig6.b}, the velocity resolution of the conventional 2D FFT algorithm is
+Therefore, when the spectrum occupancy of the ISAC system is distributed as shown in Fig. \ref{fig6.b}, the velocity resolution of the conventional 2D FFT algorithm is

-In the JCMSA-enabled ISAC system working in unlicensed spectrum bands, the sensing performance under full bandwidth or full sensing symbols can be obtained, thereby maintaining the maximum resolution, e.g.,(\ref{eq31.1}).
+In the JCMSA-enabled ISAC system working on unlicensed spectrum bands, the sensing performance under full bandwidth or full sensing symbols can be obtained, thereby maintaining the maximum resolution, e.g., Eq. (\ref{eq31.1}).